 Other Issues with Garlic Cloves Not Forming

 In most cases, it is likely that your plants just aren’t ready to be harvested yet.
-But there could be some other issues causing the problem.
+There could be some other issues causing the problem though.
 For example, you may have chosen a variety of garlic that doesn’t work well in your climate.
 Some do better in warmer areas, while other types of garlic prefer a colder climate.